thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

     );
 ```

-### EF Provider Options
+## EF Provider Options

 Mandatory:
 - **UseDbContext**: A function that returns the DbContext to use for storing the audit events, by default it will use the same context being audited.
 - **AuditTypeMapper**: A function that maps an entity type to its audited type (i.e. Order -> Audit_Order, etc).
-- **ExplicitMapper**: A function that excplicitly maps an entry to its audited type, useful to configure mapping when no entity type is associated with a table, or to setup complex mapping rules.
+- **ExplicitMapper**: An alternative mapper, as a function that excplicitly maps an entry to its audited type, useful to configure mapping when no entity type is associated with a table, or to setup complex mapping rules.
+- **AuditEntityCreator**: An alternative to the mapper, as a function that creates the audit entity instance from the Event Entry and the Audit DbContext.
+Useful to control the Audit Entity object creation for example when using change-tracking proxies.
 - **AuditEntityAction**: An action to perform on the audit entity before saving it, for example to update specific audit properties like user name or the audit date.
 It can also be used to filter out audit entities.
 Make this function return a boolean value to indicate whether to include the entity on the output log.
 - **IgnoreMatchedProperties**: Set to true to avoid the property values copy from the entity to the audited entity (default is false).
 - **IgnoreMatchedPropertiesFunc**: Allows to selectively ignore property matching on certain types.
 It's a function that receives the audit entity type and returns a boolean to indicate if the property matching must be ignored for that type.

-### EF Provider configuration examples
+## EF Provider configuration examples

 The `UseEntityFramework` method provides several ways to indicate the Type Mapper and the Audit Action.

-#### Map by type name:
+### Map by type name:

 You can map the audited entity to its audit log entity by the entity name using the `AuditTypeNameMapper` method, for example to prepend `Audit_` to the entity name.
 This assumes both entity types are defined on the same assembly and namespace: